randywu763/sam-iot-provision/SAM_IoT_WINC_Upgrader/README.md

-# Procedure for Upgrading the WINC1510 Firmware on the SAM-IoT WG Development Board
+# Upgrading the WINC1510 Firmware on the SAM-IoT WG Development Board

-## Upgrade the WINC1510 FW using one of the existing `winc1500_X.Y.Z.prog` files (where X.Y.Z = WINC FW version)
+## Reprogram the WINC1510 FW using one of the existing `winc1500_X.Y.Z.prog` files (where X.Y.Z = WINC FW version)

 1. Connect the SAM-IoT WG Development Board to the Host PC using a standard micro-USB cable